boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	The app in the Simulator should close, but the Simulator won't close.
 You can launch the application again in the Simulator by searching for it.
 Alternatively, you can start debugging again from Visual Studio.

 ###Debug in the Android emulator
-Follow these steps to debug your application in an emulator of Android.
+Follow these steps to debug your application in an Android emulator.
 The Apache Ripple emulator is a web-based mobile environment simulator designed to enable development of mobile web applications for various frameworks, such as Cordova.

 1. In the **Solution Platforms** list, select **Android**.